Terms & Conditions

 (a) co-operate with the Supplier in all matters relating to the Services;

-(b) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer’s premises and other facilities as reasonably required by the Supplier to perform the Services;
+(b) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Location, other Customer’s premises and other facilities as reasonably required by the Supplier to perform the Services;

-(c) ensure that the Customer’s premises (and related vehicular access and egress) are safe and comply with all health and safety legislation, best practices and other legal requirements from time to time in force;
+(c) ensure that the Location and/or other Customer’s premises (and related vehicular access and egress) are safe and comply with all health and safety legislation, best practices and other legal requirements from time to time in force;

-(f) perform its obligations set out in the Pre-Contract Checklist and the Order Confirmation.
+(f) perform its obligations set out in the Contract; and

 5.5 If the Supplier’s performance of any of its obligations in respect of the Services is prevented or delayed due to a Customer Default: